RulesReasoning Rules for Term Constructs

 described by precondition H, we need to first reason about t1 in that

 same state.
-Yet, t1 may well require only a subset of the state H to
+But t1 may well require only a subset of the state H to

 The "let-frame" rule combines the rule for let-bindings with the frame rule